gamejolt/doc-help/src/page-header/index.md

 If you don't want to make a custom image for your header, use a screenshot.
 A lot of screenshots turn out really nicely when blown up to header size.

-If you have an image that is already 2000 pixels wide (or wider), it is ready to upload.
-If it is less than that, use some imaging software to scale it up to 2000 pixels wide.
+If you have an image that is already 2000px wide (or wider), it is ready to upload.
+If it is less than that, use some imaging software to scale it up to 2000px wide.
 Don't resize it by percentage and make sure to preserve the aspect ratio.
 Don't resample the image and don't sharpen it.

 [How do I edit/manage my game?](/manage-game/index.md)